Doctors Note Logo

 Migraine Still Pounding?
 Why Sumatriptan Fails & Medical Next Steps

-When sumatriptan does not stop a migraine, common reasons include taking it too late, using too low a dose or the wrong formulation, medication overuse, or a misdiagnosed headache type; next steps can include trying a different triptan, switching to nasal or injection, exploring newer options like gepants or ditans, and starting prevention if attacks are frequent.
+Sumatriptan may fail to stop a migraine for several reasons: taking it too late in the attack, using too low a dose, choosing the wrong formulation, medication overuse, or a misdiagnosed headache type.
+Effective next steps include trying a different triptan, switching to a nasal spray or injection, exploring newer options like gepants or ditans, and starting preventive treatment if attacks are frequent.

-There are several factors to consider that can change your care plan, including timing, dosing, red flags that need urgent care, and how to work with your doctor to confirm the diagnosis and choose preventive therapies such as CGRP blockers or Botox; see the complete guidance below for important details.
+Key factors that shape your care plan include timing, dosing, red-flag symptoms requiring urgent care, and partnering with your doctor to confirm the diagnosis and evaluate preventive therapies such as CGRP blockers or Botox.

 answer background